Saswat689/webu_api/README.md

-# Webu_api

-Backend files for blog app
+# Backend files for blog app

+A really flexible and ready to use node.js backend for your next blog project.
+Design your frontend or visit my webu_client to grab them.

+## Features 🚀

+As a web based application.
+This contains alll the features you might expect.

+- JWT,google and facebook auth
+- create,update,delete posts
+- likes functionality
+- Comments functionality
+- Mongodb Database
+- protection for routes

 ## Getting started

-Clone this repo and run **npm start**
+Clone the repo and add your fb id,google id,jwt secret, db uri and run `npm start`

-If you have any issues contact me saswat689@gmail.com

-:exclamation: **Note this is a private repository and should not be shared to others untill the permission of the creator.**
+See you in the next build :smile: